chathurabuddi/json-schema-filter/README.md

 ## JSON Schema Filter
 This libray filter (remove) nodes recursively from JSON objects based on passed JSON-SCHEMA.
+_For Javascript version, please refer [alank64/json-schema-filter](https://github.com/alank64/json-schema-filter)_

 ### Installation & Usage
 You can find the latest downloads on the [release page](https://github.com/chathurabuddi/json-schema-filter/releases) for running on the classpath.
 Alternatively you can use the maven central repository.